elham-liri/SortExtension/README.md

     }

 ```
-As you can see we send property "AssignedToUserId" out with a differnet name which is "userCode".
-So when user chooses to sort based on this property the sort property sent to backEnd will be "userCode" but there is no property with this name on the class so we had to hardcode it like :
+As you can see we send property *"AssignedToUserId"* out with a differnet name which is *"userCode"*.
+So when user chooses to sort based on this property the sort property sent to backEnd will be **"userCode"** but there is no property with this name on the class so we had to hardcode it like :

 ```
 if (filter.SortProperty == "userCode")